top of page

 Full payment for each session is required on the day of your appointment.
 Payment must be made via bank transfer.
 Further details will be provided when we begin working together.

-Where can I see you?
+Where and when can I see you?

 Also...